 Rebalancing is often thought of as a return enhancer.
-In fact, it should probably be thought of as a risk reducer, particularly for those investors who employ a buy-and-hold approach.
+But it can also be thought of as a risk reducer, particularly for those investors who employ a buy-and-hold approach.

-Without a rebalancing strategy, a balanced equity (e.g., 60/40 stock/bond) portfolio would experience an increase in risk for every month, quarter, or year of equity market appreciation.
-This is because the equity portion would continue to grow and compound in size relative to the fixed income allocation—potentially ending up somewhere close to a 70/30 or 80/20 portfolio after a period of strong equity market appreciation.
+Without a rebalancing strategy, a balanced equity (e.g., 60/40 stock/bond) portfolio would see an increase in risk for every month, quarter, or year of equity market appreciation.
+Why?
+The equity portion would continue to grow and compound in size relative to the fixed income allocation—potentially ending up somewhere close to a 70/30 or 80/20 portfolio after a period of strong equity market appreciation.
 As a result, a balanced equity profile would actually take on the risk profile of a more aggressive allocation, possibly leading to a compliance red flag.
 This is considered a simple buy-and-hold strategy, for obvious reasons.

-This is a dynamic or “do-something” strategy.
-This tactic lends itself well to volatile periods, such as the one witnessed post-financial crisis, because the investor rebalances to an increased equity weight in periods of weakness and sells after periods of strength (buy low, sell high).
-This is the simplest form of rebalancing—and the one employed by many individuals across the industry.
-It also ensures that the risk profile for a portfolio is generally constant through time, as the mix between equities and fixed income doesn’t drift too far from the strategic weights.
+The constant mix is a “do-something” strategy.
+It lends itself well to volatile periods, such as the one witnessed post-financial crisis, because the investor rebalances to an increased equity weight in periods of weakness and sells after periods of strength (buy low, sell high).
+This is the simplest form of rebalancing—and the one employed by many across the industry.
+It also ensures that the risk profile for a portfolio remains generally constant through time, as the mix between equities and fixed income doesn’t drift too far from the strategic weights.
 Here, you can see the value from a risk reduction standpoint.

-As most market environments are characterized by oscillations, practitioners usually opt for a constant-mix strategy.
+As most market environments are characterized by volatility, practitioners usually opt for a constant-mix strategy.
 Also, when entering risk into the equation, it’s viewed as the most prudent of the rebalancing options.

 - The allocation to equities would be 2 × (portfolio value – floor) or $50 at inception.

-- If markets decline over the next year and the portfolio level reaches $95, the investor would rebalance the equity portion to $40 (2 × [$95 – $75]).
+- If markets decline over the next year and the portfolio level reaches $95, your client would rebalance the equity portion to $40 (2 × [$95 – $75]).

-As you may realize, this strategy can be most effective in strong bull markets, like that of the late ’90s, where each successive increase in equities results in the purchase of more shares.
+This strategy can be most effective in strong bull markets, where each successive increase in equities results in the purchase of more shares.
 In severe bear markets, the strategy can provide downside protection because the floor value insulates and provides insurance against large declines in value.
 Oscillating markets and those characterized by severe short-term reversals, however, can wreak havoc on a CPPI design.
-As a result, its return payoff is the opposite of that of a constant-mix strategy.
+As a result, its return payoff is the opposite of a constant-mix strategy.

-Which strategy should you choose?
-To help illustrate when you might implement each of these options, the chart below outlines the types of environments that may be suitable for each strategy.
+Choosing a strategy.
+To help illustrate when you might implement each of these options, the chart below outlines the types of environments that may be suitable for each one.

-It may seem somewhat counterintuitive, but doing nothing when the going gets tough and adhering to a well-thought-out rebalancing strategy has proven to be the best course of action over time, on average, for many investors.
-Behaviorally, it can be a tough concept for clients to grasp; in just about every other aspect of our lives, we are taught that reaction in the face of perceived danger is necessary.
-Sitting tight is not something that goes over well, especially when the perceived danger involves future cash flows and retirement.
+Adhering to a well-thought-out rebalancing strategy has proven to be the best course of action over time for many investors.
+Behaviorally, it can be a tough concept for clients to grasp.
+In just about every other aspect of life, we are taught that reaction in the face of perceived danger (in this case, a pending recession) is necessary.
+Sitting tight is not something that comes naturally, especially when the perceived danger involves future cash flows and retirement.

 When it comes to planning for retirement, however, investors who are in the game of chasing returns and constantly rotating through positions will find that their portfolios underperform compared with the portfolios of investors who have simply stayed the course.

-What other strategies do you use to reduce risk in your clients’ portfolios?
-How do you handle the call from worried clients during times of volatility?
+Are rebalancing strategies part of your year-end planning discussions?
+What other strategies do you use to reduce risk in your clients' portfolios?
 Please share your thoughts with us below.

 This material is intended for informational/educational purposes only and should not be construed as investment advice, a solicitation, or a recommendation to buy or sell any security or investment product.
 Investors should contact their financial professional for more information specific to their situation.